First Year Experience & Family Programs

 In addition to the grants process, the Council meets three times per year in January, April, and September.
 They organize summer send offs for new students and families, assist with checking in families for Family Weekend, enjoy an annual winter reception with Longwood administrators, and participate in summer Orientation and Registration.

 If you are interested in becoming a member of the Parents Council or for additional information, please contact Rachel M. Dodd at email@example.com.

 Longwood University is a proud member of AHEPPP, the Association of Higher Education Parent and Family Program Professionals.

-The Longwood University Parents Council makes an annual gift of $500 which creates funding for the grants that are awarded each year in November.
+The Longwood University Parents Council makes an annual gift which creates funding for the grants that are awarded each year in November.
 The council has made opportunities available for Longwood students, student groups, university departments, faculty and staff to be given funds for projects and services that will benefit the Longwood University and/or the community.